 As dividend-savvy investors know, it's possible to get paid to invest.
-If you'd been a shareholder over the past 12 months in the likes of Bank of America
+If you'd been a shareholder of General Electric

 Quite the twofer, no?

 Johnson & Johnson boasts a market-beating payout, too, and the company is basically a money factory: It's cranked out billions in free cash flow -- cash from operations minus capital expenditures -- over the course of many years.
 And despite that impressive feat, Johnson & Johnson sports a price-to-earnings ratio that lags that of its typical industry rival.

 "Show me the money" is a time-honored investment principle, but as the recent relative underperformance of Johnson & Johnson indicates, it's no recipe for investment success, at least not in the near term.
 The near term, alas, can be plagued with volatility, as Mr. Market vacillates -- sometimes on a daily basis -- between moneymaking stalwarts and racier growth plays.

 With that as a backdrop, here's the million-dollar question: Why guess whose turn it is to outperform if you don't have to?
 You can have it all with world-class mutual funds.
 Indeed, even a no-brainer like Vanguard 500 Index (VFINX) provides access to all of the aforementioned companies.
 Eli Lilly

 As convenient as index funds can be, investing in them exclusively means always having to say you're sorry: Because their fortunes rise and fall with those of their benchmarks, index funds necessarily lag their fee-free bogies, typically by about the amount of their annual expenses.